jack4Lindsay/tag/README.md

   change your outfit with the left and right arrow keys

+  use each outfit's emotes by pressing 1 or 2 (more to come hopefully)

   press SHIFT to end your connection to the server and properly exit the application

   The tagger is twice as fast as the other people, so gameplay is more dynamic